laserpants/trombone/README.md

 You may find this software useful if,

 1. your application infrastructure relies on relational SQL schemas; and
-2. you need to expose some of this data through a web service (using JSON as data exchange format).
+2. you need to expose data through a web service (using JSON as data exchange format).

 A Trombone configuration file consists of a collection of route patterns.